cristianvogel/WT/README.md

 Slices can be ordered explicitly by adding numerical sequence at the start of each filename which is interpreted by the `sortByNameANdResampleTo2048.py` script.
 This opens possibilities to temporal rearrangment and editing of segments hardcoded in the WT file or a hardcoded sort by brightness, loudness etc.

 ### 5. Find a way to play and listen before the final export.
-Crucial to check the practicality the table concept before final bake.
+Crucial to check the practicality of the table concept before final bake.

 ## 1. Source Requirements